zettonaender/eqapotographiceq-gui/README.md

 6. Wait until the program closes
 7. Take the GraphicEQ.txt file and import to wavelet

 Please report any issues you encountered.
-Any contributions to improve the GUI will be appreciated.
 This GUI currently works for Parametric EQ and Convolution EQ in APO without any non-filter or preamp commands (Copy, delay, etc).

-Tip: If you have errors with "Failed building packages..." use python 3.7 to fix it.
+AutoEQ file taken from https://github.com/jaakkopasanen/AutoEq